All Episodes

 Brainwashing them.

-No question in my mind, this whole there's no other reason or way to explain what they've done to our education system.
+There's no other reason or way to explain what they've done to our education system.

-By that I mean the uninformed.
+By that, I mean the uninformed.

-There's nobody Who is informed properly on capitalism and America who would vote for Obama unless they personally benefit from it.
+There's nobody who is informed properly on capitalism and America who would vote for Obama unless they personally benefit from it and don't care what happens to the country in the process.

-And all of the welfare recipient class.
+And that's half of Wall Street, at least, and all of the welfare recipient class.

-Oh, damn straight, Snur.
+Oh, damn straight, snorkel.

 Damn straight.